triton-inference-server/server/docs/model_repository.rst

 An ONNX model is a single file or a directory containing multiple files.
 By default the file or directory must be named model.onnx.
-Notice that some ONNX models may not be supported by the inference server as they are not supported by the underlying ONNX Runtime (due to either using `stale ONNX opset version
+Notice that some ONNX models may not be supported by Triton as they are not supported by the underlying ONNX Runtime (due to either using `stale ONNX opset version
 <https://github.com/Microsoft/onnxruntime/blob/master/docs/Versioning.md#version-matrix>`_
 or containing operators with `unsupported types
 <https://github.com/microsoft/onnxruntime/issues/1122>`_).